-This year is Cunard’s 180 anniversary.
-Later this year Cunard will celebrate 180 years of history, that began when Sir Samuel Cunard established the first regularly schedule transatlantic mail and passenger service on 4 July 1840.
-This service linked Liverpool in the United Kingdom with Boston in the United States and Halifax in Canada and started a revolution in transportation that led to the creation of the largest and fastest ocean liners the world has ever seen.
+The early Cunard service linked Liverpool in the United Kingdom with Boston in the United States and Halifax in Nova Scotia.
+It triggered a revolution in transportation that led to the creation of the largest and fastest ocean liners the world has ever seen.

 Cunard was founded by Sir Samuel Cunard to offer a regularly scheduled steamship service across the North Atlantic.
 Today over 180 years later, Cunard has three magnificent ships, Queen Mary 2, Queen Victoria and Queen Elizabeth.

 There are many times that Cunard’s services and ships changed the world.
 In honour of the 180th Anniversary, here are FIVE of the most significant times that Cunard impacted the world.

 Regular Scheduled Crossings: Britannia’s first voyage on 4 July 1840 represented a huge step forward in terms of connectivity across the Atlantic.
 Cunard established the first ever regularly scheduled Atlantic service and with that changed the world.

 Safety of Life at Sea: In April 1912, Cunard’s Carpathia was the first ship on the scene and took aboard Titanic’s survivors.
 Carpathia’s actions were important.
 Having safely transported the survivors of the Titanic to New York, key witnesses from the Titanic were called on to give evidence in the enquiries surrounding the disaster which led to improvements in safety of life at sea including SOLAS and the establishment of the International Ice Patrol, as well as new laws requiring lifeboats for all passengers aboard.